tnballo/high-assurance-rust/src/chp3/rust_5_own_2.md

 }
 ```

-C++ doesn't have a borrow checker, so this program will compile without warnings.
+C++ doesn't have a borrow checker, so this program will compile without warnings[^Gpp].
 And the print at the end of this function (the line starting with `std::cout`) triggers UB.
 In the context of a larger program, any UB may lead to a crash or an exploit.